• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 If the lamp does not turn on, then the problem is either a bad lamp, bad wiring, or a bad ballast.

-NOTE: When determining if a lamp is working, never look at the UV lamp directly while it is on as it will burn your pupils.
-Use the clear portion of your sterilizer to tell whether the light is on or not.
+NOTE: When determining whether a lamp is working, never look directly into the UV lamp while it is on, as it will burn your pupils.
+Use the clear portion of your sterilizer to check whether the light is on.

 First possibility: The lamp is bad

-Pro Tip: When you replace a UV lamp, and the old lamp still works, it’s a good idea to keep the old lamp until the next change.
+Pro Tip: When you replace a UV lamp and the old one still works, it’s a good idea to keep it until the next change.
 This way, if the new lamp doesn’t work, but the old lamp works, you know the problem is something other than the lamp.

 If the lamp is good, then the problem is either the wiring or the ballast